debug45/PermissionWizard/README.md

 By default, the library is compiled fully when you build the project.

 Due to Apple’s policy regarding system permissions, your app may be rejected due to mention of API that is not actually used.
 It is recommended to enable only components that you need.
-In this case you will not have any troubles. ⚠️
+In this case **you will not have any troubles**. ⚠️

 To enable only components that you need, create the `PermissionWizard.xcconfig` file in the root directory of your project.
 Put appropriate settings into the file according to the following template: